agourlay/omnibus/README.md

 Topics are trees, you can create them simply with a POST request.

-The root url of every topic is `/topics`, this keyword is reserved.
+The root url of every topic is `/topics`.

 > curl -X GET http://localhost:8080/topics/